Bluesmobile: Extended DVD version

 In the extended version of the film, Elwood is seen parking the Bluesmobile in an electric substation that was used to power Chicago's elevated trains.
 In the documentary "Stories Behind the Making of the Blues Brothers", Dan Aykroyd suggested that the scene was intended to show the Bluesmobile was getting "power" from the substation, which would help explain how it was able to do impressive stunts.
 In the original theatrical release, director John Landis had cut that scene to shorten the length of the film.
 According to Landis, there was no need to explain the car's powers.
 To him, it was simply "a magic car" and of course, they were on a mission from God.
 A power station was visible in the background of the film's poster.

-Blues Brothers 2000 (film) - 1990 Ford LTD Crown Victoria
+Blues Brothers 2000 - 1990 Ford LTD Crown Victoria

 The name "Bluesmobile" was also given to another former police car, a 1990 Ford LTD Crown Victoria, used in the 1998 sequel, Blues Brothers 2000.
 In the film, Elwood purchases the car from Malvern Gasperon's yard in Chicago for $500.
 The car was equipped with a 190 hp 351 cubic inch engine, 4-speed automatic transmission and full optional Police Package including front bullbar, canine cage insert, and Appleton spotlights.
 Livery is a classic "Black & White" paint theme common to many American police departments; in this case, very similar to the California Highway Patrol's K-9 unit, with "safety and service" motto on the fenders.